harrycresswell/harry/content/writing/23-11-13-subscriptions/index.md

 I decided not to included household expenses, such as insurance, utilities and council tax as I wouldn’t necessarily consider them subscriptions.
 They’re also shared costs.

-With everything now in check, I hope to give a little extra consideration any new potential subscriptions.
+With everything now in check, I hope to give a little extra consideration to any new potential subscriptions.